khawthornewx/Identification-of-Significant-Severe-Weather-Regimes-using-Self-Organizing-Maps/README.md

 *c.
 Self-Organizing Maps (SOMs)*

 A self-organizing map (SOM) is used in this study to identify and group similar severe weather environments into a set of representative regimes (Kohonen, 1982).
-SOMs are an unsupervised machine learning technique that reduces high-dimensional data into a lower-dimensional grid while preserving the underlying structure of the dataset.
+SOMs are an unsupervised machine learning technique that reduces high-dimensional data into a lower-dimensional grid while preserving the underlying structure of the dataset (Fig. 1; Kohonen, 1982).
 In this application, environmental variables are used as inputs, allowing the SOM to cluster similar atmospheric setups without imposing any predefined categories.

 Each node in the SOM represents a characteristic environment, with nearby nodes corresponding to similar patterns and more distant nodes representing increasingly different regimes.
 This structure makes SOMs particularly useful for meteorological applications, as they provide a physically interpretable way to organize complex environmental variability.
 Rather than identifying a single “type” of severe weather environment, the SOM highlights a spectrum of regimes that capture different combinations of moisture, forcing, and stability.